anabaei/codeCore/Day42_API_Rails/read.md

  end
 end
 ```
+* Then we have different format in our url, with adding .json or .xml at the end of url
 * ActiveRecord has to jason method that converts everything to json
 * With 'postman' we can make a request, add content-type as application/json and in body if we have a post and have form data there.
 Inside postman we call our app and set content-type to applicaion/json then we should see the results.

-* Also the format can be csv, there is gem for that.
+* Format can be csv, there is gem for that.

+## jbuilder
-### Set a /api/v1/ namespace for json
+#### Set a /api/v1/ namespace for json
-* we need to create a json version for API, sometimes you want to chenges and it is better to have versions,
-you can put your controller inside moduls by collon, so it creates controllers inside the modules
+*  you can put your controller inside moduls by collon, so it creates controllers inside the modules
 without helper and without assets
 ```ruby
 rails g controller api::v1::questions --no-aasets --no-helper
 ```
-Now inside routes, we need to have /api/v1/... so we have to make the routes for it
+* Now inside routes, we need to have /api/v1/... so we have to make the routes for it
 ```ruby
  namespace :api, defaults: { format: :json} do namespace :v1 do